Abandoned & Little-Known Airfields:

 Mt.
 Healthy Airport was not depicted at all on the 1947 USGS topo map.

-An undated (circa 1940s?) aerial view looking east at Mt.
+A circa 1940s aerial view looking east at Mt.
 Healthy Airport, showing 17 light planes & 3 hangars.

-An undated (circa 1940s?) aerial view looking west at Mt.
+A circa 1940s aerial view looking west at Mt.
 Healthy Airport, showing 17 light planes & 3 hangars.

 The 1953 USGS topo map depicted Mt.
 Healthy Landing Field as having 2 unpaved runways, with 4 small buildings on the northwest & northeast sides.